shelleyolivia/learn-tutorials/polygon/build-a-funding-dao-on-polygon.md

     }
 ```

-`releaseFunding` can only be invoked by stakeholders, once the funds are provided for a proposal and can be sent to the receiver's address.
+`releaseFunding` can only be called by Stakeholders once the funds are provided for a proposal and can be sent to the receiver's address.
 In `releaseFunding` we make sure that `totalFundRaised` is greater than or equal to the amount requested by the proposer.

-Now we can transfer the `totalFundRaised` from DAO treasury to the receiver's address and set `isPaid` to `true` for the respective proposal.
+Now we can transfer the `totalFundRaised` from the DAO treasury to the receiver's address and set `isPaid` to `true` for the respective proposal.

 ```solidity
     function createStakeholder() public payable {